 3. Child Advancement

-In Japan, it is unfamiliar for a student to fail a class during the compulsory education period.
-No matter how few days of attendance you have or how poor your grades are, you will automatically advance to the next grade.
+In Japan, basically, students automatically advance to the next grade no matter how few days of attendance they have or how poor their grades are.
 This is very different from Western countries where students with low grades are not automatically promoted.

 4. Club Activities